bmcmahen/dropdown/Readme.md

 ## Installation

 Install Component through NPM:

-		$ npm install component
+		$ npm install -g component

 Go to your directory and install this component:

     $ component install bmcmahen/dropdown
     $ component build

 The beauty of Component is that you can install multiple modules and easily build them into one file.

     $ component install bmcmahen/modal
     $ component install bmcmahen/notification